matthewcsimpson/Rules-of-Acquisition-API/readme.md

 ### Get a list of the rules

+Returns the full list of rules as an array of objects in JSON format.

+#### Request:

 ```http
 GET /rules

 ```

 #### Response:

-Returns the full list of rules as an array of objects in JSON format.

 ```Javascript
 [